baili0411/NCTU_CN_LAB3/README.md

         ```
         h1 is the server, and h2 is the client, use UDP with port 5566, output of h1 not shown on screen, saved to /out/result1.
         ![results](iperf_execute_con.png)
-        Noticed some error about missing paths in Ryu controller, the packets are still sent, judging from the results of the iperf log.
-        Exit mininet terminal, stop controller, then clear links
         ```
         exit
         switch panels